soundpress/RulesOfNYC/docs/c14/index.rst

 (aa) Replacement.
 "Replacement" shall mean a strategy or method of abatement that entails the removal of building components that have surfaces coated with lead-based paint and the installation of new components free of lead-based paint.

+(bb) Resides.
+“Resides” shall mean to routinely spend 10 or more hours per week in a dwelling unit, provided however, that this subdivision shall not take effect until January 1, 2020.

-(bb) Rule or rules.
+(cc) Rule or rules.
 "Rule" or "rules" shall mean a rule or rules promulgated pursuant to § 1043 of the New York city charter.

-(cc) Stabilization.
-"Stabilization" means repairing any physical defect in the substrate of a painted surface that is causing paint deterioration, and removing loose paint and other material from the surface to be treated.
+(dd) Stabilization.
+“Stabilization” shall mean repairing any physical defect in the substrate of a painted surface that is causing paint deterioration, and removing loose paint and other material from the surface to be treated, and includes compliance with all applicable safe work practices.

-(dd) Substrate.
+(ee) Substrate.
 "Substrate" shall mean the material directly beneath the painted surface out of which the components are constructed, including wood, drywall, plaster, concrete, brick or metal.

-(ee) Turnover.
+(ff) Turnover.
 "Turnover" shall mean the occupancy of a dwelling unit subsequent to the termination of a tenancy and the vacatur by a prior tenant of such dwelling unit.
 Such term shall not mean temporary relocation of an occupant for purposes of performing work pursuant to article 14 of the housing maintenance code.

-(ff) Underlying defect.
+(gg) Underlying defect.
 "Underlying defect" shall mean a physical condition in a dwelling or dwelling unit that is causing or has caused paint to peel or a painted surface to deteriorate or fail, such as a structural or plumbing failure that allows water to intrude into a dwelling or dwelling unit.

-(gg) Wet sanding or wet scraping.
+(hh) Wet sanding or wet scraping.
 "Wet sanding" or "wet scraping" shall mean a process of removing loose paint in which the painted surface to be sanded or scraped is kept wet to minimize the dispersal of paint chips and airborne dust.

-(hh) Window.
+(ii) Window.
 "Window" shall mean the non-glass parts of a window, including but not limited to any window sash, window well, window jamb, window sill, or window molding.

-(ii) Work.
+(jj) Work.
 "Work" shall mean any activity performed in accordance with article 14 of the housing maintenance code that disturbs paint.

-(jj) Work area.
+(kk) Work area.
 "Work area" shall mean that part of a building where paint is being disturbed.